Climate change is for real. Let that sink in.

-Chicken feathers are rich in keratin — a highly fibrous, tough protein that offers great strength and tear resistance — making them ideal for most industry standard packaging.
+Chicken feathers are rich in keratin — a highly fibrous, tough protein that offers great strength and tear resistance — making them ideal for most industry-standard packaging.

-The process known as polymerization begins with chicken feathers being ground into fine dust.
+The process known as polymerization begins with chicken feathers being ground into a fine dust.
 Then chemicals are then added to make the keratin molecules stick together to form long chains.
 The process yields bags that are free of any contaminants and stands up to water better than alternatives like cornstarch.

 9. Sheep Wool

 Who knew these adorable animals could one day, serve the packaging industry?
 Sheep wool is a great insulator, making it an ideal choice for packing products that are temperature sensitive.

 On a commercial scale, companies such as WoolCool have started to produce sheep wool-based insulated packaging.

 - They have better isothermal properties compared to styrofoam